Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Estimating the states in a linear Gaussian SSM

-Note that this corresponds to the weights $w_t^{(i)} = 1/N$ which would correspond to that all particles are identical according to the expression in \eqref{eq:lgss:state:weights}.
-However, this is not the case in general and the estimator \eqref{eq:lgss:state:meanfilterstateestimator} is the result of making using of the optimal choices in the propagation and weighing steps of the particle filter.
+which is implemented by: \begin{Code} <estimateState> = xHatFiltered[t] <- mean(particles[, t]) \end{Code} Note that this corresponds to the weights $w_t^{(i)} = 1/N$ which would correspond to that all particles are identical according to the expression in \eqref{eq:lgss:state:weights}.
+However, this is not the case in general and the estimator \eqref{eq:lgss:state:meanfilterstateestimator} is the result of making use of the optimal choices in the propagation and weighing steps of the particle filter.
 This choice corresponds to a particular type of algorithm known as the fully-adapted particle filter (faPF; \citealp{PittShephard1999}), see Section~\ref{sec:lgss:state:outlook} for more details.
 In a faPF, we make use of separate weights in the resampling step and when constructing the empirical approximation of $\pi_t( x_t)$.
-We have refrained from this more general formulation to simplify the presentation but this instead results to this rather confusing change in the estimator for $\widehat{x}^N_{t}$
+In Section~\ref{sec:app:basic}, we introduce another type of particle filter with another estimator for $\widehat{x}^N_t$, which can be used for most SSMs.